 Turning 26 (2022)

 2020-21 was a rough year.
-This year was a better year, some of uncertainity has given way to accepting that this is just the way the world is now.
+2021-22 was a better time, some of uncertainity has given way to accepting that this is just the way the world is now.
 We wear masks and go about our business.
 This is the new normal that we have talked about since 2020.

 Highlights of the year

 Trip to Lansdowne

 Neel, mum and I travelled to Lansdowne for a few days.
 It’s a quiet hill town, and there wasn’t much to do.
 It was a lovely time.

 An iPad drawing of Neel and mum that I did on the trip

 Getting an appointment was a bit of a challenge in the early days of vaccine availablity, so I was quite happy when the day finally came.
 I think I expected it to be a huge milestone after which things would suddenly get better, but getting the actual shots felt a little bit anti climactic—life felt pretty much the same.
 I had a day of fever after the first shot, but the second one was pretty mild.
 I have avoided getting COVID so far, and I’m hoping to keep it that way.

 My brother and I at the vaccination centre.
 Hooray for modern medicine.

 I moved out to a small apartment in Noida close to my office and lived by myself for 10 months.
 This was the first time I’ve lived by myself—living in a college hostel is a much more social experience, most of my friends lived under 2 minutes away from me.
 I liked the independence of living by myself, but living and working in the same small space started to chafe after a while.
 I will perhaps share a larger space with some other people as a next step.

 This is what living in my office and working in my bedroom looked like a lot of the time